EPC Services

 Contractors must navigate the supply chain in the United States and other regions.
 They ensure the timely delivery of goods and compliance with local regulations.

-EPC contracts are prevalent in power plant projects, including fossil-fuel-based and renewable energy plants.
+EPC contracts are prevalent in power plant projects, including those based on fossil fuels and renewable energy.
 These projects often involve strict timelines and high financial stakes.

 Extensive industrial facilities rely on EPC contracts due to their technical complexity and scale.
 Contractors must manage various tasks, including safety, system integration, and regulatory compliance.

-Contractors use EPC contracts to execute infrastructure projects such as water treatment plants, sewage systems, and transportation facilities.
+Contractors utilize EPC contracts to execute infrastructure projects, including water treatment plants, sewage systems, and transportation facilities.
 These projects require extensive coordination to meet building codes and ensure high performance.

-The lifecycle of an EPC project consists of several phases, each of which is essential for success.
+The lifecycle of an EPC project comprises several phases, each of which is crucial to its success.

 This phase involves site surveys, risk assessments, and financial planning.
 The goal is to confirm viability and enable informed decisions before execution.